 The choose-action-menu can always be found in the top right corner of the project workspace, both in sections and within entries.
-It is a drop-down menu that allows you to create new entries as well as perform many other actions such as “Print”, “Save”, “Copy” and “Delete”.
+It is a drop-down menu that allows you to create new entries as well as perform many other actions such as “Print”, “Save”, “Add to ‘Marked entries’” and “Delete”.
 You can also use this to create new sections in material entries or to save entries as a new version.

 Announcements are a useful tool for sharing important information with all workspace members.
 When you add a new entry in this rubric, you can enter a title and description and attach files.
 The “Valid until” date is important.
 It specifies how long an announcement will remain on the homepage of the workspace.
-After you save your announcement, it will be displayed on the top right of the entry page, over the workspace banner.
+After you save your announcement, it will be displayed on the top right of the entry page.

-Project workspaces that have been archived can nevertheless be entered as usual.
-On the contrary, no new members can get access to archived workspaces and it is not possible to create new material or other entries.
-The archiving process can be initiated manually, as described in this manual.
+When workspaces are archived, they can still be accessed as usual, but no new participants will be able to access them and it will no longer be possible to create new material or other entries.
+Archiving can be done manually according to these instructions.
 Additionally, after 365 days without acitivity, project workspaces will be archived automatically.
 Workspace moderators will receive an announcement mail with detailed steps how to adjourne the archiving process.

 CommSy stands for “Community System.”
 It is a web-based system that supports networked project work.
 CommSy is the section you see after logging in to AGORA.
 It consists of the workspace overview, project and community workspaces, and all other functions available there.